 - Feeling reluctant to associate with new people or to speak English

 Culture shock can happen suddenly, and it can make enjoying your new situation much more difficult.
 If you find yourself feeling out of place or sad, try to determine what the cultural differences are that are making you feel this way and consider different ways to overcome these feelings.
-It's important to recognize you'll only feel this way for a limited amount of time and that you play a role in how long these feelings last.
+Recognize that you'll only feel this way for a limited amount of time and that you play a role in how long these feelings last.
 By overcoming culture shock, you'll be better able to make the most of your experience in the United States.

 Some American customs may seem strange to people from other countries, but knowing about them may help you better adapt during your stay in the U.S. Here are some common characteristics of American culture: